 Please provide an overview of the rules that apply to advertising to the general public for prescription only medicines and over the counter medicines, an indication of the information that must or must not be included.

-It is prohibited to advertise prescription only (OTC) medicines to the general public.
+It is prohibited to advertise prescription only (Rx) medicines to the general public.

 Advertising of OTC products to the general public cannot consist in presenting drugs by celebrities, scientists, physicians or pharmacists (or by persons suggesting that they have medical or pharmaceutical background).
 The Pharmaceutical Law provides for the list of prohibited messages in the pharmaceutical advertising to the general public; such advertising cannot contain, for example:

 suggestion that efficacy or safety of a product results from its natural origin,

 suggestion that not using the product can deteriorate a person’s health (except for vaccines),

 information assuring that using a medicine guarantees proper effect, does not have any adverse effect,

 information which refers to therapeutic indications in inappropriate, threatening or misleading way.